-Uniforms by Logo Express: Championing The Success Of Its Community
+Uniforms by Logo Express: Success Story

 Uniforms by Logo Express (ULE) is a small, local business that has found a niche way to make a significant difference.
-Specializing in school uniforms, work attire, and branding, ULE has dedicated itself to serving the needs of the greater New Orleans area.
+Specialising in school uniforms, work attire, and branding, ULE has dedicated itself to serving the needs of the greater New Orleans area.

 I had the pleasure of chatting with David Mi, Managing Partner of Operations at ULE, to discuss ULE’s mission and how they have established themselves as leaders in community advocacy.

 David was introduced to ULE by an old college friend Ricky Sadhwani, the founder of ULE.
 Coming from a background of taking care of others, David saw it as an opportunity to couple his passion with his interest in entrepreneurship, “It was a good platform for my personal goals—to grow and expand a business.”